leanprover-community/lean4-samples/SimpleMonads/readme.md

 `ExceptT String Id Float` return type from the divide has been transformed.
 The ok type changed from `Float` to `String`.
 This is called "monad transformation" and is what the T stands for in `ExceptT`.
 The secret to Lean is how easily it does monad transformation for you in most cases.
-Notice here you didn't have to do any extra work for the compiler to figure out that is the transform you were trying to do.
+Notice here you didn't have to do any extra work for the compiler to figure out the transform you were trying to do.

 You can now see the try/catch working in this eval: